-If you're a single parent, do you have, or can you create, a steady stream of income from a home-based business?
+- Do you have, or can you create, a steady stream of income from a home-based business?
 Do you have enough income to pay for daycare on occasion?

 - How much older is your spouse?
 Do they have a physical job requiring strength?

-Moral of the story is that some families have hefty insurance policies, others have skills on which they can fall back.
-Whichever the case is for you, make sure that you're both clear with expectations, hopes, dreams, and fears.
+Moral of the story is that some families have hefty insurance policies, others have skills or savings on which they can fall back.
+Whichever the case is for you, make sure that you’re both clear with expectations, hopes, dreams, and fears.
 The fears are often far smaller in reality than they are in our head, so getting those out in the air is important.

 - Do you have the support of your family?
 Do you have relatives in the area who might be called upon to help?